partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/2-set-up-server.md

 ## Next steps

+🎈 If you'd like to check how your code compares to the finished app, check <a href="https://github.com/partykit/partypoll/blob/main/party/index.ts#L1-L25" target="_blank" rel="noopener noreferrer">the finished code</a> online 🎈

-With the PartyKit server ready to receive messages, you can now [connect it to the UI](./3-hook-up-data-to-the-server).
+With the PartyKit server ready to receive messages, you can now [connect it to the UI](/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server).